pawe9N/Roman-Numerals-Calculator/README.md

 # RomanNumeralsCalculator
-This app was created for purpose of learning C#, unit tests (NUnit) and UWP applications.
+This app was created for purpose of learning C#, unit tests (NUnit) and WPF.

 ## Description of application
 It can calculate expressions with roman numerals in the range of numbers (1-3999) with basic operators (+, -, *, /, ^, √).